powerhome/playbook/playbook-website/app/views/guides/design_guidelines/typography_guidelines.md

 Playbook’s typography plays a crucial role in shaping the user experience.
 As a design system primarily used for business software applications, we know that readability is vital for effortless navigation and easy comprehension.
 To achieve this Playbook uses a professional, unembellished san-serif front and prioritizes intuitive hierarchy in our typography styles.

-When swapping out the default Playbook font, we recommend using a simple sans-serif font such as Proxima Nova or Ariel.
+When swapping out the default Playbook font, we recommend using a simple sans-serif font such as Proxima Nova or Arial.

 ## Typography Usage & Best Practices